 If you look at the theoretical meaning of self-publishing, no one can truly self-publish a book.
 Every self-published author needs the help of others; much of the work must be outsourced.
 While prepress, production, and delivery are all obvious areas requiring assistance, other items are likewise worthy of outsourcing to professionals.
 These include cover design, editing, interior layout, and so forth.

 Just as you could design your own cover, you could also make your own paper, mix your own ink, and hand print each page on a printing press you built.
 All of this would be foolhardy.

 Self-publishing isn’t doing everything yourself.
-Instead, self-publishing is taking control of your book production and distribution, tapping experts along the way to make it happen in the most professional, effective way possible.Every self-published author needs the help of others; much of the work must be outsourced.
+Instead, self-publishing is taking control of your book production and distribution, tapping experts along the way to make it happen in the most professional, effective way possible.Every self-published author needs the help of others.
 Click To Tweet

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!